rabidanubis-swade/AnubisSWADE/content/Cultures/Deltan.md

 > - [[Edge#Healer|Healer]]

 > [!note] Names
-> Most Deltans do not have last names - barring people from extremely prestigious dynasties (such as the Zalalahara Dynasty).
+> Most Deltans do not have last names - barring people from extremely prestigious dynasties (such as the [[Zalalahara Dynasty]]).
 Most simply have a first name, consider names that are [Sumerian](https://www.fantasynamegenerators.com/sumerian-names.php) or [Ancient Egyptian](https://www.fantasynamegenerators.com/egyptian-names.php)

 ## Blessed by the Goddesses
 The Temple of the Twin Goddesses is the state religion of Civilization and plays a major role in the lives of Deltan individuals.
 They praise [[Deities#Ianna, Goddess of Love and War|The Lioness]] and [[Deities#Nilvantra, Goddess of Life and Knowledge|Cultivation]] as two sides of the same coin, and revere the god-king [[Deities#Sarru Zalalahara|Sarru Zalalahara]] as their husband.
 The Priestesses that work there are divinely appointed and are considered equal to nobility.
 The Temple collectively passes laws, influences social norms, judges crimes, officiates weddings, and conducts research.

 #### A Land of Beauty and Romance
-Behavior that might be considered lustful or inappropriate in other cultures is often considered a method of worshiping [[Deities#Ianna, Goddess of Love and War|The Lioness]] and encouraged by the Temple of the Twin Goddesses.
+Behavior that might be considered lustful or inappropriate in other cultures is often considered a method of worshiping [[Deities#Ianna, Goddess of Love and War|The Lioness]] and encouraged by the [[Temple of the Twin Goddesses]].
 Due to the higher number of women, [[Deltan#Relationships between Women|relationships between women]] are common.
 The temple hosts an annual Fertility Festival and even offers romantic services in exchange for a donation.

-Many phrases relate to romance in The Delta, including:
+> [!info] Common Phrases Relating to The Lioness
-- “Blessings of the Lioness Upon You” - Used in a similar fashion to "Go Get a Room" or "Uwu"
+> - “Blessings of the Lioness Upon You” - Used in a similar fashion to "Go Get a Room" or "Uwu"
-- “The goddesses seem to be arguing” - Phrase used when teenagers make an appearance mistake, which is practically a right of passage for Deltans.
+> - “The goddesses seem to be arguing” - Phrase used when teenagers make an appearance mistake, which is practically a right of passage for Deltans.
-- "The Lioness Protects (from the cold)" - used in a similar manner to "Sluts don't get cold"
+> - "The Lioness Protects (from the cold)" - used in a similar manner to "Sluts don't get cold"

 This worship can be done through dressing in an 'appealing' manner, with [Shenti (Skirt)](https://en.wikipedia.org/wiki/Shendyt) commonly worn by both men and women, and everyone is obsessed with jewelry.
 When outside during the day, most don a light cloak of linen or cotton to keep the harsh sun off their backs. (for more, see [[Deltan#Appearance]]).